cjmielke/quarantineAtHome/README.md

 	* in-vivo - tested in man and animals, so we have some context about their toxicity
 	* biogenic / in-stock / for-sale - broader search for available chemicals
 * Have server analyze which tranche files have the most interesting ligands, try to assign multiple ligands from the same tranche file to the same client (avoids excessive downloading)
-* Multithreading and pipelining,
+* [X] Multithreading and pipelining (currently in "gottaGoFast" branch)
-	* GPU version - CPU starts extracting next ligand and generates parameters while GPU is processing
+	* [X] GPU version - CPU starts extracting next ligand and generates parameters while GPU is processing
-	* CPU verison - run multiple docking concurrently on physical CPU cores (not hyperthreading) (current hacky approach is to launch many containers in parallel)
+	* [X] CPU verison - run multiple docking concurrently on physical CPU cores (not hyperthreading) (current hacky approach is to launch many containers in parallel)
+* [X] Molecule visualization at https://quarantine.infino.me/
+* Windows installer

+### BUGS
+Potential bugs to fix:
+* docking/parsers.py:34 occasionally gives "IndexError: list index out of range" on gottaGoFast branch
+* Fix or automate issue of missing NVIDIA GPU libraries in container from Troubleshooting section above?